incogninto1-1/6502-mcu/README.txt

 I am still in the process of aquiring parts and bits for stuff like the flasher, oscilator circuit and even the computer itself so stay tuned

 In the meantime I decided to get myself a 6502 assembler that works on Linux.
 So I decided to go with Merlin32.
 A continuation of the Merlin assember for the Apple II.
 It does the job, nicely :D Although it was a pain to figure out how to use the darn thing at the beginning tho ngl :\.
 But I decided to code a simple LED blink program that is entirely dependent on the 6502's inner registers for delays and stuff.
-No timers, no C code, no BS.
+No timers, no C code, no nonsense.
 And this is what I got.

 Stay tuned for more!
 I appreciate you reading 'till the end.
 Thanks! :D